- April 11, 2019

 There are four scope types you can specify for custom dimensions; all of which will provide varying levels of depth in your reports.
 The following scopes are listed in order of lowest to highest number of values sent.

-The product level scope only assigns a value to that specific product and can only pull in data if enhanced eCommerce tracking is enabled.
+The product level scope is for eCommerce tracking.
+This type of tracking only assigns a value to a specific product and can only pull in data if enhanced eCommerce tracking is enabled.
 It can pull in a value associated with that product when you’re looking at a specific pageview or transaction but it won’t tie this product’s specific value to the rest of the hits in your session.

 The hit level value is only applied to the specified hit.
 No hit before or after this specified hit will have this custom dimension associated with it—even within the same session.

-For example, you could set up a hit level scope to send a value of “comment left on blog post” to see which posts have received comments within your GA reports.
+For example, you could set up a hit level scope to send a value of “Yes” or “No” for the dimension “Comment Left” to see which posts have received comments within your GA reports.
 This value would be sent for just a view or entrance of that blog post page and none before or after within the same session.
-Although you could set it up to be a session level scope, it wouldn’t provide you the most accurate data if it simply sent a value of “comment left on blog” on every page the user visited throughout the session.
+Although you could set it up to be a session level scope, it wouldn’t be useful to view this sort of isolated data along with every hit in the session.

 It’s important to highlight the “before and” part of this scope.
 Let’s say you set a value to be sent when a user visits the checkout page.
 Any hits that happened before they visited the checkout page will also have this value tied to them in your GA reports.